 And, since it’s synonymous with Germany and Oktoberfest, there’s also plenty of beer to go around.
 Here’s something to think about: Oktoberfest celebrated its 100th anniversary in 1910, where something like 120,000 liters of beer were served.
 That’s quite a bit, right?

 Hang on, your mind is about to be blown.

 Fast-forward 100 years or so, and that number has shot up to over 6.7 million liters.
 6.7 MILLION LITERS.
 Do you have any idea how much that is?!
 A liter, in our silly American metric conversions, is not quite 34 ounces.
 That’s almost the equivalent of 3 bottles of your typical American beer.
 So, to break it down, 20 million bottles of beer on the wall…in 16 days.
 Between 6.4 million merrymakers.

 So, that covers the beer.

-These kartofelpuffer, or potato pancakes, are a typical Oktoberfest food, but they’re more well-known for being found at Christmas street markets or during winter festivals.
+But they’re actually more well-known for being found at Christmas street markets or during winter festivals.